sumowll/BD4H-Bootcamp/web/scala-basic.md

 # Variables
 ## Declare `val` and `var`
 In Scala, there are two types of variable, immutable `val` and mutable `var`.
 Unlike some functional programming language that requires immutable variable, Scala allows existence of mutable variable but immutable is recommended as it is easier to verify the correctness of your program.
-Suppose you are still in the Scala intertive shell.
+Suppose you are still in the Scala interactive shell.
 Define an immutable variable as
 ```scala
 scala> val myInt = 1 + 1
 myInt: Int = 2

 scala> myInt = 3
 ```
-where `val` is a key word in `scala` that make the variable immutable.
+where `val` is a keyword in `scala` that makes the variable immutable.
 If you reassign a value to `myInt`, error will be reported.
 ```scala
 scala> myInt = 3
 <console>:8: error: reassignment to val